-Spicy Sweet Soul Cakes are our gateway to the past.
+Spicy sweet soul cakes are a gateway to our past.

 Growing up a secular American can be a spiritually lonely place and living in a typical American town is often like living in a cultural and spiritual wasteland.